theAdamak/Clock/README.md

 ## css

-where use : transform-origin: bottom center inherit and etc..
+where use : transform-origin: bottom center, inherit and etc..